 Car park on north side of A road, cross with care, walk past the Scout Camp down to the river.
 Not very deep, but shallow entry for paddle, dips possible, eg under the footbridge.

 Car park, toilets (currently closed), very close to river, shallow entry and beaches, some deep pools.
 Long stretch with footpath and many beaches and pools.
-Water can be low (it was currently) and it can be weedy (not too bad at the moment).
+Water can be low (it was in October) and it can be weedy (not too bad in autumn, winter, spring).
 You can also park at the Forestry Commission offices in Santon Downham where there are toilets.
 Bus from Thetford.

 St Helen’s Picnic Site TL 82533 87288 0.68482161 52.453044 IP27 0TS